Sk2195/SQL-Case-Study-Paintings/README.md

 This is SQL Case Study project uses SQL to analyze paintings that are hanged in the museums.
 # Painting Data Analysis Project

-This project is designed to import and analyze painting-related data stored in various CSV files using PostgreSQL and Python.
-The analysis is centered around a case study of paintings, incorporating details such as canvas size, image links, museum hours, and more.
+This project uses PostgreSQL and Python to import and analyze data on paintings that is saved in several CSV files.
+A case study of paintings serves as the basis for the analysis, which includes information about canvas size, picture links, museum hours, and other topics.

 ## Prerequisites